AVIM for Firefox

 Get Microsoft Silverlight

 Microsoft Silverlight is a plugin for graphically rich applets, similar to Adobe Flash Player.
 AVIM is the only IME extension that supports Silverlight’s standard text input controls.
+(Right-click on the textbox to verify that it’s built with Silverlight.)
 For now, only Telex and VNI are fully supported.
 VIQR support is experimental.